 Change the fourth paragraph of 7.4.4.3 as follows:

 The DELBA Parameters field is defined in 7.3.1.16.
 If the DELBA MRG Group Address Present field is set to 1 in the DELBA Parameters field, then the DELBA MRG Group Address field is included in the DELBA frame and the TID field within the DELBA Parameter Set field is reserved.
+The DELBA MRG Group Address field is not present when the DELBA MRG Group Address Present field is set to 0.(#300)

 Insert the following paragraphs at the end of 7.4.4.3: